 Fellow in Allergy and Immunology at Boston Children’s Hospital.

-"Doing residency at MGHfC was a lot of fun and a great opportunity to learn from world leaders in the field.
+"Doing residency at MGfC was a lot of fun and a great opportunity to learn from world leaders in the field.
 It opened doors for me to advance in my career."

 Pediatric Cardiology Fellow at Children's National Medical Center/The George Washington School of Medicine and Health Sciences, Washington DC.

-"I loved my time as a resident at MGHfC!"
+"I loved my time as a resident at MGfC!"

 Pediatric Infectious Diseases Fellow at Boston Children’s Hospital.

-"The people at MGHfC are amazing!
-The mentorship I received from the humble yet expert clinicians at MGHfC helped me to choose to pursue a specialty in Pediatric Infectious Diseases."
+"The people at MGfC are amazing!
+The mentorship I received from the humble yet expert clinicians at MGfC helped me to choose to pursue a specialty in Pediatric Infectious Diseases."